Independent buying guide · Updated August 12th 2026

 Are any of these apps completely free?+

 iNaturalist, Seek, Merlin Bird ID and Google Lens are free to use.
-AnimalDex combines free access with premium features.
-PictureThis offers limited access and promotes a paid subscription.
+AnimalDex is free and runs on credits you earn by capturing and competing, with the option to buy more.
+PictureThis offers limited access and promotes a paid subscription, and Gotcha caps free users at 10 captures per day.

 What photo gives an identification app the best chance?+